-Our last blog party back in December was a success thanks to you lot: over 250 comments were left throughout the day and 24 awesome posts were shared.
+Our last blog party was a success thanks to you lot: over 250 comments were left and 24 awesome posts were shared.
 One of these was an article written by Joey from AlunaRL about the video game character he thinks is most like him, the inspiration for which came from the recent Charming and Open event hosted by Ian over on Adventure Rules.
-Make sure you check out both of the sites to find out more about these lovely bloggers!

 After chatting to Joey in the comments I agreed to answer the same question myself; and although I’ve been pondering on it for it got a couple of weeks now, I’ve struggled to come up with a single response.
 When I was a kid, the only female role models we had in gaming were Chun-Li (could be worse) or pointy-boobed Lara Croft (there we go).
 But diversity is everywhere nowadays and that’s great news for us gamers – even if it does make attempting this challenge a lot more difficult.